The State of the SBOM Tool Ecosystems: A Comparative Analysis of SPDX and CycloneDX: Overview of the Study

 \subsection{Manual Analysis to identify tool use cases}

 To determine the complete range of the use cases of these tools, and to determine which ones are truly open-source, we manually analyze them as follows.
 With a 95\% confidence interval and an error margin of 5\%, we randomly selected 140 tools from the 219 tools that were available on \cdx tool center, and selected all 47 tools that were available on the \spdx tool center.
 This step leaves us with 187 tools to analyze in total.
 Two of the authors manually investigate the tools to categorize them as open-source/proprietary and to determine whether they support a single format or both (\spdx and \cdx).
-In addition, to highlight the use cases that a tool supports, the authors, using the closed-card sorting~\citep{zimmermann2016card} technique, categorized these tools according to the official NTIA Tool Classification Taxonomy~\citep{NTIATaxonomy}.
-This tool classification taxonomy, which we discuss below, was created by NTIA after surveying several owners and SBOM tool developers to provide a variety of SBOM management use cases~\citep{sbommeeting} as follows.
+In addition, to highlight the use cases that a tool supports, the same two authors, using the closed-card sorting~\citep{zimmermann2016card} technique, categorized these tools according to the official NTIA Tool Classification Taxonomy~\citep{NTIATaxonomy}.
+This tool classification taxonomy, which we discuss below, was created by NTIA after surveying SBOM producers, consumers, and tool developers to provide a variety of SBOM management use cases~\citep{sbommeeting}.
+We chose the NTIA taxonomy as it is the result of a collective effort by multiple SBOM format practitioners and tool vendors~\citep{sbommeeting}, and has been adopted as the authoritative framework for SBOM tool classification by the broader SBOM community~\citep{mirakhorli2024landscape,xia2023empirical}.
+The NTIA taxonomy comprises the following categories of tools: